MartinFeineis/MyFirstDevOps/Chapter5/WorldWideWeb.md

 ## 3-Tier Model
 The probably most common used design architecture in the Internet is the so called 3-Tier Architecture.
-It consist of the Frontend a Web Server and one or more additinal backend servers.
+It consists of the Presentation Tier, the Logic Tier and the Data Tier.